domRiddle/ASF/Two-factor-authentication.md

 ## Creation

 In general we strongly recommend to **[duplicate](#import)** your existing authenticator, as after all, that's the main purpose ASF 2FA was designed for.
 However, ASF comes with official `MobileAuthenticator` **[plugin](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Plugins)** which further extends ASF 2FA allowing you to link completely new authenticator as well.
+This can be useful in case you're unable or unwilling to use other tools and you do not mind ASF 2FA to become your main (and maybe only) authenticator.

 In order to assign new 2FA and automatically import it as ASF 2FA, you should do the following steps: